 – delivery dates of results (in line organizations)

-Practice marketing for the introduction of tactical resource management!
-And turn affected people into involved parties.
-But watch out: Be aware that you are also creating a transparency some team leaders may not be comfortable with.
+Do some marketing for the introduction of tactical resource management!
+Get the affected people involved.
+But watch out: be aware that you are also creating a transparency some team leaders may not be comfortable with.

 Another interesting read: The Challenges of Tactical Resource Planning

-Another important point is to reach an agreement with the employee organization at an early stage, as they might suspect the possibility of unwarranted monitoring of employees.
+Another important point is to reach an agreement with the employee organization / works council at an early stage, as they might suspect the possibility of unjustified surveillance of the employees.
 However, this should not cause any real problems, since: